ga4gh/refget/docs/specification.md

 The specification in section 1, *Encoding*, described how to structure a sequence collection and then apply an algorithm to compute a digest for it.
 What if you have ancillary information that goes with a collection, but shouldn't contribute to the digest?
 We have found a lot of useful use cases for information that should go along with a seqcol, but should not contribute to the *identity* of that seqcol.
-This is a useful construct as it allows us to include information in a collection that does not affect the identifier that is computed for that collection.
+This is a useful construct as it allows us to include information in a collection that does not affect the digest that is computed for that collection.
-One simple example is the "author" or "uploader" of a reference sequence; this is useful information to store alongside this collection, but we wouldn't want the same collection with two different authors to have a different identifier!
+One simple example is the "author" or "uploader" of a reference sequence; this is useful information to store alongside this collection, but we wouldn't want the same collection with two different authors to have a different digest!
 Seqcol refers to these as *non-inherent attributes*, meaning they are not part of the core identity of the sequence collection.
 Non-inherent attributes are defined in the seqcol schema, but excluded from the `inherent` list.

 See: [ADR on 2023-03-22 regarding inherent attributes](/decision_record/#2023-03-22-seqcol-schemas-must-specify-inherent-attributes)